The Afghan Resistance Says Reports Of Its Defeat In Panjshir Are Taliban Propaganda

 The Panjshir Valley "has not been breached," he told host Audie Cornish.
 "The Taliban are facing fierce resistance."

-"The Taliban propaganda machine is trying to divert attention, is trying to spread propaganda, to weaken morale in Kabul and elsewhere," said Nazary, who says he's been in close contact with NRF officials in Panjshir.
+"The Taliban propaganda machine is trying to divert attention, is trying to spread propaganda, to weaken morale in Kabul and elsewhere," said Nazary, who says he has been in close contact with NRF officials in Panjshir.

 Nazary's remarks came on a day that saw both the Taliban and the NRF claiming victories and denying defeats.
 In sharp contrast to Nazary's comments, there were reports of "celebratory gunfire" in Kabul, the Afghan capital, over the Taliban's purported victory in Panjshir.

 The NRF, which says it has about 10,000 fighters, is made up of various local militias and former Afghan security force members.
-It is led by the Western-educated son of legendary mujahedeen commander Ahmad Shah Massoud, who was assassinated in the days leading to the terrorist attacks on Sept.
-11, 2001.
+It is led by the Western-educated son of legendary mujahedeen commander Ahmad Shah Massoud, who was assassinated in the days leading up to the 9/11 terrorist attacks.
 The elder Massoud famously helped fight both the Soviet army and the Taliban to a standstill from his stronghold in the Panjshir Valley, situated in the Hindu Kush mountains.

-Joining Massoud's opposition is Amrullah Saleh, who was vice president under President Ashraf Ghani, who fled the country as the Taliban closed in on the capital last month.
+Joining Massoud's opposition is Amrullah Saleh, who was vice president under President Ashraf Ghani, who fled Afghanistan as the Taliban closed in on the capital last month.
 In a video posted to social media, Saleh also denied rumors of a defeat.

 Countering reports that he and Massoud had also fled, the former vice president told his supporters that he is in the Panjshir Valley and that the NRF has "held ground" and will continue to fight.

-Nazary said that the Taliban launched its latest — and largest-to-date — offensive in hopes of conquering Panjshir before announcing a new government.
+Nazary said that the Taliban launched their latest — and largest-to-date — offensive in hopes of conquering Panjshir before announcing a new government.

 "Fortunately, our forces bravely fought them.
 They repelled all of their attacks," he said, adding that the Taliban had even retreated from some areas.